-Because the content may not be text it's not passed to the functions as a C null terminated string, thus the content size must be provided by the caller (contentLength).
+Because the content may not be text, it's not passed to functions as a null terminated string, therefore the content size has to be provided by the caller (contentLength).
 Also, because the content's size may be rather large, content writing operations may be incomplete (when writing, done may be less than todo), so we ensure the whole content is effectively written.
-If the whole content writing is successful the 1 value is returned, otherwise 0.
+If the whole content writing is successful the 1 value is returned, otherwise 0 is returned.